maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

     ...
     }

-The "handle" member is the unique identifier of the routeSet object.
-The "members" is an array of strings which could be a list of address-prefixes or route-set-names as per rfc2622#section-5.2

-The route set  object class can contain the following members:
+The routeSet object class can contain the following members:

 objectClassName -- the string “irr0_routeSet"

 handle -- a string representing the unique identifier of the routeSet.

-members —  an array of strings
+members —  an array of strings, each containing a value as specified in RFC2280#section-5.1

+memberOf -- an array of strings, each containing a value as specified in RFC2280#section-5.1

 remarks -- see RFC9083#Section 4.3

-entities -- an array of entity objects as defined by Section 5.1
+entities -- an array of entity objects as defined by RFC9083#Section 5.1

 links -- see RFC9083#Section 4.2